top of page

 It’s important to emphasise that mistreatment by professionals is often not malicious.
 Rather, it arises through:

-Emotional self-protection: to avoid feeling pain, professionals may detach, becoming cold or curt.
+• Emotional self-protection: to avoid feeling pain, we may detach, becoming cold or curt.

-Time pressures and systemic constraints that force choices: e.g. clinician has limited time per case, must prioritise immediate tasks over relational connection.
+• Time pressures and systemic constraints that force choices.
+For example, a clinician may have limited time per case and must prioritise immediate tasks over relational connection.

-Lack of awareness: people may not realise how their own unresolved issues or biases are affecting their behaviour.
+• Lack of awareness: we may not realise how our unresolved issues or biases affect our behaviour.

-Mismatches between training and real requirements: especially when training focuses on technical or procedural skills over relational, emotional, ethical dimensions.
+• Mismatches between training and real requirements: especially when training focuses on technical or procedural skills over relational, emotional, and ethical dimensions.

 Real-World Impacts on Service Users